Ooh! Ain’t it Wonderful!

 I can tell you now that this study will be a complete and utter waste of time – to say nothing of a waste of £153,976.
 Here’s why:

 Whatever Professor Chen and his colleagues discover, what are they going to do with the result?
-If passive smoking is bad for dementia we shall have yet another reason to add the already existing numerous compelling reasons for stopping smoking, and, indeed for banning tobacco.
+If passive smoking is bad for dementia we shall have yet another reason to add to the already existing numerous compelling reasons for stopping smoking, and, indeed for banning tobacco.
 And in the extremely unlikely event that they find smoking is good for dementia, what then?
 Should everybody consider taking up smoking to prevent dementia or reduce its severity?

 The opportunities for research of this kind are endless but we already know more than enough about the harmful effects of smoking.
 The £153,976 would be better spent on lobbying for the cigarette factories to be closed down.